The Concept of Train the Trainer

 - Train on potential problems and issues.
 For trainers, it’s never going to be constant smooth sailing.
 People learn and respond to training in very different ways, so while the tone of train-the-trainer should be positive, it’s important to introduce concepts that prepare them for a variety of challenging situations, and how to best overcome them.
 Trainers will need to know how to be managers in the sense they’re the leaders of training, and they also need to be able to appeal to a wide variety of learning styles.

-- Train-the-trainer concepts can be seamlessly delivered through a learning management system, and one of the really compelling ways to do this is through the use of videos.
+- Training-the-trainer concepts can be seamlessly delivered through a learning management system, and one of the really compelling ways to do this is through the use of videos.
 If you want to give your trainers feedback on their performance, have them upload videos or audio of themselves leading a mock session and then provide feedback.
 The videos can be saved in the learning management system and referred to later if trainers have any uncertainties.
-This is also a great way to track progress—have teachers upload videos before, during and after training is completed so they can see how far they’ve come, and also where they may need improvement even after all their train-the-trainer coursework is completed.
+This is also a great way to track progress—have teachers upload videos before, during and after training is completed so they can see how far they’ve come, and also where they may need improvement even after all their coursework is completed.

 - Remember that the best programs to prepare less experienced trainers for what they’ll face leave some degree of flexibility.
 Your training should prepare them to deal with a range of situations, but not show them that just one way is best.
 Provide them with the theoretical foundation, but ensure there’s enough freedom for future trainers to make it their own.